-Spring cleaning gets all the attention, but you need to do a top-to-bottom overhaul when the weather turns crisp as well.
+Spring cleaning gets all the attention, but we highly recommend that you do a top-to-bottom overhaul when the weather turns crisp as well.
 It's about to get cooler, you're about to spend more time inside, and if you live anywhere where there's snow, that first freeze can strike at any time.
-Best be prepared_._ Here's how ...
+Best be prepared.
+Here's how ...

 IN THE GARDEN

 Fall in the garden is all about planning ahead.

 - Remove any dead or dying limbs from the trees

 - Cut back your landscaping

 - Plant bulbs for spring flowers

 - Fertilize and reseed your lawn